UXARRAY/uxarray/docs/contributing.rst

 3.7.3.3.
 Documentation
 ~~~~~~~~~~~~~~~~~~~~~~

-As we mentioned a few times throughout this guide, Uxarray has a static `documentation
+As we mentioned a few times throughout this guide, UXarray has a static `documentation
 <https://uxarray.readthedocs.io/>`_ :ref:`index` page that is being generated automatically from the
 repository's code structure.
 However, there needs to be some manual additions to the
 proper documentation index file(s) for the automation to work.